aurora-is-near/doc.aurora.dev/blog/create-virtual-chain.md

 After this we will receive an automatic notification about your chain deployment, and when we'll address it - you will get your chain working.

 :::info
-Note, that we need to do some manual operations during the chain deployment only if you're using a custom base token.
-So, if you use some pre-defined token – it will automatic and ready in seconds to be used!
+Note that we need to do some manual operations during the chain deployment only if you're using a custom base token.
+So, if you use some pre-defined token, it will automatic and ready in seconds to be used!
 :::

 When everything is ready, you will see: